 - Forget to have robust procedures in place to follow up any matters that arise from an email exchange.

-MPS has dealt with a number of cases where information has been picked up by the wrong person, often because of misdialling or out-of-date fax numbers or even where the fax has not been received.
+Medical Protection has dealt with a number of cases where information has been picked up by the wrong person, often because of misdialling or out-of-date fax numbers or even where the fax has not been received.
 This can mean that patient confidentiality is breached and treatment is delayed, due to the time lapsed until the information reaches the correct person.

 Doctors are advised to: